elmahio/documentation/docs/logging-heartbeats-from-umbraco.md

+---
+title: Logging heartbeats from Umbraco
+description: Umbraco comes with a health check feature that can carry out a range of built-in checks.
+Health Checks fits perfectly with elmah.io Heartbeats.
+---

 # Logging heartbeats from Umbraco

-Umbraco comes with a nice health check feature which can carry out a range of built-in health checks as well as custom checks you may want to add.
+Umbraco comes with a nice health check feature that can carry out a range of built-in health checks as well as custom checks you may want to add.
 Umbraco Health Checks fits perfectly with elmah.io Heartbeats.

 To start publishing Umbraco Health Checks to elmah.io, create a new health check.
 Select *1 day* in *Interval* and *5 minutes* in *Grace*.
 Next, install the `Elmah.Io.Umbraco` NuGet package: